The class the stars fell on: Careers

-Of the 164 graduates in the class, 102 (62 percent) served overseas during World War I before the armistice of 11 November 1918, although only 56 (34 percent) saw actual combat.
-This was not unusual; nearly 60 percent of the Army's regular officers did not serve overseas.
+Of the 164 graduates in the class, 102 (62 percent) served overseas during World War I before the armistice of 11 November 1918, and 56 (34 percent) saw actual combat.
+This was not unusual.
+Nearly 60 percent of the Army's regular officers did not serve overseas.
 A widespread belief that those who had served overseas would receive preferential treatment, including faster promotion, was not borne out by subsequent events.

 Promotion was by seniority, and glacially slow.
 Officers commissioned between November 1916 and November 1918 made up 55.4 percent of the Army's officers in 1926.
 This "hump" constituted a major personnel problem that was solved only by the Army's rapid expansion after 1940 in response to World War II.
 Much of the success of the class is attributable to being fortunate enough to be just ahead of the hump, but not too old to assume positions of great responsibility during World War II.

 Omar Bradley, for example, was promoted to first lieutenant on 1 July 1916, captain on 15 May 1917, and major on 17 June 1918.
 He had been returned to the grade of captain on 22 January 1920, and promoted to major again on 1 July 1920, only to be returned to captain again on 4 November 1922.
 He was promoted to major a third time on 25 June 1924, and remained one for twelve years before becoming a lieutenant colonel on 26 June 1936.
 He was promoted to brigadier general in February 1941.

 In the inter-war period, officers led a "country club existence".
 They had a high social standing, equivalent to that of an upper-middle-class professional.
 They normally worked a 30-hour week, which gave them plenty of time to spend with their families, and for sports.
 They and their families had access to free medical and dental care.
 They had free life insurance, and an adequate salary, which could be stretched because Army commissaries and post exchanges sold many everyday goods tax-free.
 They invariably lived on-base in good housing, and in tight-knit and supportive communities.
 When posted overseas, they took their families with them.
 A secure and steady job was highly prized during the Great Depression years from 1929 to 1939, and resignations were rare.